 Producing system names from twisted seeds and two-letter tokens

 System names are generated from the three 16-bit seeds for that system.
 In the case of the selected system, those seeds live at QQ15.
-The process works as follows, where w0, w1, w2 are the seeds for the system in question:
+The process of printing the system name, which is done by the cpl routine, works as follows, where s0, s1, s2 are the seeds for the system in question:

-- Check bit 6 of w0_lo.
+- Check bit 6 of s0_lo.
 If it is set then we will generate four two-letter pairs for the name (8 characters in total), otherwise we will generate three pairs (6 characters).

-- Generate the first two letters by taking bits 0-4 of w2_hi.
+- Generate the first two letters by taking bits 0-4 of s2_hi.
 If this is zero, jump to the next step, otherwise we have a number in the range 1-31.
-Add 128 to get a number in the range 129-159, and convert this to a two-letter token (see variable QQ18 for more on two-letter tokens).
+Add 128 to get a number in the range 129-159, and convert this to a two-letter token (see variable QQ16 for the list of two-letter tokens).

 - Twist the seeds by calling TT54 and repeat the previous step, until we have processed three or four pairs, depending on step 1.